 Section 4 - Term of Office: Directors shall serve a term of three (3) years and shall be eligible to serve a maximum of two (2) consecutive terms, with the exceptions of the President-Elect, who shall remain on the Board through subsequent terms as President and Immediate Past President even if his or her term as a Director would have expired during the course of that progression, and the Candidate Director, whose term shall be for one (1) year.
 The Directors’ terms of office shall begin immediately at the conclusion of the Annual Meeting of their election.
 Terms of office shall be staggered in such a fashion so that Board vacancies occur annually.

 Section 5 - Meetings: The Board shall meet in person at least quarterly.
-Notice of all meetings of the Board shall be sent by mail to each member of the Board at least ten (10) days in advance of such meetings.
+Meetings may be held in person or by remote communication technology.
+Even when held in person, meeting participation may be by remote communication technology.
+Notice of all meetings of the Board shall be communicated in writing sent by mail to each member of the Board at least ten (10) days in advance of such meetings.
 A majority of the members of the Board then in office shall constitute a quorum at any meeting of the Board.
 Following the Annual Meeting, the Board shall meet within forty-five (45) days for the purpose of election of Officers.
+The President of Executive Committee, on 48 hours notice and having the same quorum requirements, may call a special meeting of the Board.

 Section 6 - Absences from Meetings: Unless excused for good cause by a majority vote of the members of the Board voting at any regularly scheduled meeting of the Board, any Director who misses such a meeting will be given an unexcused absence.
 The Board may excuse such absences using pre-established criteria.
 Any Director who has three (3) consecutive unexcused absences or who does not attend at least half of the Board meetings during any year of office shall be subject to an immediate recall procedure as provided for in Section 9 of Article VI.